 Imparting knowledge, impacting culture

-KOCHI: Teachers can change lives with the right mix of chalk and challenges.”
-A good teacher is a blessing in human form.
-Most of us hold the memory of their influence in our formative years very close to our hearts The excitement and turmoils of life as a student may have blinded us to their contribution back then with assignments and examinations taking up our wakeful hours but the years into adulthood that followed taught us all the worth of their guidance.
+BENGALURU: A good teacher is a blessing in human form.
+Most of us hold the memory of their influence in our formative years very close to our hearts.
+The excitement and turmoils of life as a student may have blinded us to their contribution back then with assignments and examinations taking up our wakeful hours but the years into adulthood that followed taught us all the worth of their guidance.

-As we recently honoured our teachers on the occasion of the birth anniversary of India’s most favourite teacher, former President Dr S Radhakrishnan, here’s a look at teachers who shone a light on the unconventional path of art for their students in a myriad ways.
+Here’s a look at teachers who shone a light on the unconventional path of art for their students in myriad ways.

+Teachers often guide you to find yourself.
+But what if the teacher himself became a torch bearer for an entire generation to break away and find themselves?
+That is exactly what KCS Paniker, the founder of the Madras Art Movement did.
+Paniker who served as the Principal of the Government College of Fine Arts, Chennai from 1957-66, was a teacher much loved and revered in the institution he headed.
+In the early sixties, Paniker encouraged his students to think of discovering new languages rather than adhere to the prescribed Western models of modernity.

+He encouraged them to delve into their regional artistic sensibilities.
+In 1966, he founded the Cholamandal Artists’ Village on the outskirts of Chennai, the first self-sustaining space for artists to come up in India.
+It was an attempt to break away from the dependence on commercial galleries and he was supported and joined by his students in this movement.
+Though today, the artists' village may not be as it was earlier envisioned to be, it still remains an important site for any artistic discourse in South India, all thanks to the teacher who dared to rebel!

 THE PIONEER TEACHER